Q+A: How does Egypt's parliamentary election system work?

 In rural areas especially, local notables or members of big families, who previously ran as Mubarak loyalists, are expected to do well.
 Their presence in parliament could challenge the development of a coherent political party system, analysts say.

-(Writing by Dina Zayed and Edmund Blair in Cairo; Editing by Alistair Lyon and Alessandra Rizzo)
+(Writing by Dina Zayed and Edmund Blair in Cairo; Editing by Alistair Lyon)